A Weekend That Puts the Why in Wyoming

 Tiny wildflowers adorn the tables and the pastry case is billowing with baked goods.
 My own two-course breakfast included a bulbous cinnamon brioche, unpeeling into bready, spiraling layers, and a side of sweet potatoes and brussels sprouts topped with a runny fried egg.
 The café also sells lunch and loaves of fresh-baked bread.

-The start of a local restaurant empire owned by Chicago native Gavin Fine, Rendezvous has been around since 2001.
-I recommend the classics — delicate mussels, briny raw oysters (North American, not French), buttery escargots, demi-glace laced meatloaf, and butter lettuce salad dotted with candied walnuts and slivers of orange.
+The newest addition to a local restaurant empire owned by Chicago native Gavin Fine, The Bistro opened inside the Cloudveil Hotel in 2021.
+I recommend the classics — delicate mussels, briny raw oysters (North American, not French), buttery escargots, demi-glace laced meatloaf, and frisee aux lardons with a perfectly poached egg.

 What a brilliant idea: A wine bar built amidst rows of wine on sale, available for opening and serving on the spot.
 The entire restaurant is served by a wine list hundreds of bottles long, and the accompanying menu — thin-sliced charcuterie, unique cheeses, hand-pulled mozzarella — is built to suit.

 Jackson's own Dean & Deluca, Local Butcher sells a panoply of prepared foods (wrapped sandwiches, flaky rolls stuffed with game sausage, crab-filled spring rolls), food preparations (several varieties of housemade sausage, uncooked housemade pasta and sauces), and accoutrements (sodas, housemade lime chips).
 It's great if you're packing a picnic or mountaintop lunch and even better if you have a kitchen.